els285/easypeasy/index.md

 ---

 Hi, I'm Ethan, a PhD student with the ATLAS Collaboration at CERN, Geneva.
+With my PhD finishing in the Spring of 2023, I am actively seeking career opportunities.

+This website is built with the intention of introducing myself, my interests and my work.
+The [Physics](https://els285.github.io/ethansimpson/interests/) page highlights areas of research within my high-energy physics PhD; the [Interests](https://els285.github.io/ethansimpson/physics/) page showcases physics research, data science and software projects external to the PhD.
+If you are interested in reaching out, please get in contact using the details on the [Contact](https://els285.github.io/ethansimpson/contact/) page.

 <p float="left">
      <img alt="alt_text" width="200px" src="https://user-images.githubusercontent.com/68130081/169854163-2ced4257-b539-4946-a1cd-06eac7ce0d81.jpg" />